MITLibraries/browsertrix-harvester/README.md

 Usage: -c generate-metadata-records [OPTIONS]

   Generate metadata records from a WACZ file.

+  This is a convenience CLI command.
+Most commonly, the command 'harvest' will be used that performs a web crawl and generates metadata records from that crawl as under the umbrella of a single command.
+This CLI command would be useful if a crawl is already completed (a WACZ file exists) and only the generation of metadata records is needed.

 Options:
   --wacz-input-file TEXT       Filepath to WACZ archive from crawl  [required]